pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ## Using Javascript in the declaration

 You may have noticed that you can put comments, remove double quotes in JSON declaration file.
 It's because PM2 process the JSON file as a Javascript file meaning that you can inject Javascript into this file.
 For example you can access to the `process.env` object or you can use Javascript functions straight into your application file.
-Bu the way the file does not need to be prefixed to something else than *.json*
+By the way the file does not need to be prefixed to something else than *.json*

 Example of ecosystem.json: